snowplow/iglu-scala-client/README.md

 ## Installation

-The latest version of Iglu Scala Client is 0.5.0, which currently works with Scala 2.11.x
+The latest version of Iglu Scala Client is 0.6.0, which currently works with Scala 2.11 and 2.12.

 If you're using SBT, add the following lines to your build file: